rahatarmanahmed/intuit-ui-craft-demonstration/README.md

 - Include PropType validations on React components
 - Include HTML and CSS file changes to the watch script
 - Instead of defaulting location to Mckinney, TX, use the location api to get their coordinates.
 This would require adding reverse geocoding api calls to get the city name
+- Support for celsius
+- Better styling for the buttons at the bottom and the alerts